HuyaneMatsu/hata/docs/topics/components.md

 ## Sending notification

 Sometimes you do not want to edit the source message, but want to notify the user, about anything in general.
-You can do it by first acknowledging the event, then creating a followup message.
+To do it create a response message.

 ```py